 Snyk's Gitlab integration supports Gitlab versions 9.5 and above (API v4).

 This integration only works with GitLab instances that are publicly reachable (not on a private network).
-For private instances, you will need to set up via Snyk’s Broker first.
+A Snyk Broker environment is required for private network instances.

 Go to Snyk’s integrations page and click “Connect to GitLab”.